 Natasha Denona Sunrise Eyeshadow Palette

-Originally, I had no intentions of actually purchasing the Natasha Denona Sunrise Palette because of my low-buy.
-The color scheme of this palette is a pinker take on the classic red, sunset palette at a much more accessible price point.
-Given how much I hated the Mini Lila Palette, I am nervous about how these cheaper ND shadows will perform.
+Originally, I had no intentions of actually purchasing the Natasha Denona Sunrise Palette because of my beauty low-buy.
+The color scheme of this palette is a pinker take on the classic red, sunset palette.
+Also, it sells at a much more accessible price point for the brand.

-In the end, I purchased this eyeshadow palette because I had a HUGE credit from Sephora and I wanted to give Natasha Denona one more shot.
-Given that I didn’t have to spend any of my own money on this palette, it does not count against my Low-Buy.
+In the end, I purchased this eyeshadow palette because I had a HUGE credit from Sephora.
+I wanted to give Natasha Denona one more shot.
+Given that I didn’t have to spend any of my own money on this palette, it does not count against my Beauty Low-Buy.

 Persona Cosmetics Mini Haul

-Although I refrained from buying the Persona Cosmetics Nude Lip Gloss Bundle, I couldn’t stop myself from grabbing a ton of other goodies from the brand.
+Although I refrained from buying the Persona Cosmetics Nude Lip Gloss Bundle, I couldn’t stop myself from grabbing a ton of other goodies.
 After receiving a 20% Off Coupon, I decided to pick up two liquid lipsticks (Holy Grail and Phoenix), the new summer gloss bundle, the Laguna Highlighter, and the Identity Palette.

 To be fair, I actually forgot that I picked up the ColourPop Palettes at the very beginning of the month so I thought I was a lot closer to my monthly budget.